emilykhubb/github.io/tableau-projects/uk-property-resale-dashboard/README.md

 # UK Property Resales & Price Growth Dashboard (Tableau + R)

 ## Overview

-Interactive Tableau dashboard analyzing quick resales (≤2 years and ≤5 years) and first-to-last sale price change across UK postcode areas.
-Data was cleaned and feature-engineered in R, then visualized in Tableau for non-technical audiences.
+Using UK property sales data, this project explores where quick resales are most common and how property values change from first to last recorded sale.
+Data was cleaned and transformed in R to define resale windows (≤2 and ≤5 years) and compute long-term price change metrics.

+The final deliverable is an interactive Tableau dashboard designed for everyday viewers, supported by a plain-language Notion write-up and documented methodology for reproducibility.

 ## Links
 - Tableau Public Dashboard: <https://public.tableau.com/views/Tableau_Visuals_Q3/ResaleDynamicsandShort-TermAppreciationPatternsinUKHousingMarkets?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link>